 1. Data collection and preprocessing

-To facilitate solid predictive maintenance, real-time data collection and preprocessing are vital.
+Real-time data collection and preprocessing are vital to facilitate solid predictive maintenance.
 Predicting system/process durability requires a lot of data, which is often preprocessed so that only quality data is extrapolated for analysis.

 2. Fault detection and isolation

 Fault detection and isolation identify faults, pinpoint where they happened, and classify what kind of fault they are.
-This vital part of predictive maintenance aims to decrease unforeseen system occurrences.
+This vital part of proactive maintenance aims to decrease unforeseen system occurrences.

 3. Time to failure calculation